apimatic/core-lib-ruby/CONTRIBUTING.md

 #### Step 1: Create a Branch

-- Create a new branch from `master`:
+- Create a new branch from `main`:
   ```sh
   git checkout -b your-feature-name
   ```